gumeo/accSDA_matlab/README.md

 * `ASDAres.bestind`, which is the index of the value of `lam` chosen by cross validation,
 * `ASDAres.bestlam`, which is the value of `lam` chosen by cross validation,
 * `ASDAres.cvscores`, which is the matrix of cross validation scores for all folds and possible choices of parameter λ in `lam`.
+You can test accuracy of the calculated discriminant vectors for nearest centroid classification using the provided Matlab function `predict`.

+If using the *(accelerated) proximal gradient method*, i.e., `method = "PG"` or `method = "APG",` then you must provide the additional argument `opts.bt` to indicate whether to use backtracking line search (`opts.bt = true`) or constant step-size (`opts.bt = false`) in the (accelerated) proximal gradient method).
+If `opts.bt` is true then you need to provide the following additional arguments:
+* `opts.L` estimate of the Lipschitz constant to initialize the backtracking line search.
+* `opts.eta` a scalar > 1 giving the scaling factor for the backtracking line search.

+If using the *alternating direction method of multiplier*, i.e., `method = "ADMM"`, you must provide the additional argument `opts.mu`, which is a positive scalar giving the weight of the augmented Lagrangian penalty in the ADMM scheme.

+If using cross validation (`cv = true`) to train λ, you must provide the addtional arguments to the CV scheme:
+* `opts.fold` a positive integer, less than n, indicating the number of folds to use in the CV scheme, and
+* `opts.feat` a scalar in the interval (0,1) indicating the desired proportion of nonzero predictor variables in calculated discriminant vectors.
+We use misclassification as CV score for all calculated vectors that contain at most this proportion of nonzero features, and use the number of nonzero features otherwise.